HumbertoDiego/lidar-experiments/README.md

 ### SSH connection to Raspberry pi

-With this Ubiquity image, the wifi adapter of the Raspberry Pi acts as an Access Point, so we just need to enter `ubiquityrobotXXXX` network, where XXXX XXXX is part of the MAC address.
+With this Ubiquity image, the wifi adapter of the Raspberry Pi acts as an Access Point, so we just need to enter `ubiquityrobotXXXX` network, where XXXX is part of the MAC address.
 The password is `robotseverywhere`.
 The sudo username is `ubuntu` with password `ubuntu`.

 In this network, just run on a shell: